nibalizer/talk-openstack_advanced/index.rst

 * Started 2010
 * Collaboration between Rackspace and NASA
 * Releases every 6 months
-* Mitaka is comming out RSN
+* Mitaka is out
+* Newton design summit starts tomorrow

 .. note::
     * I started working on it in 2014